srikanth311/Enabling-Container-Registry-In-Gitlab/README.md

 > docker login registry.srikanth.com

 It will prompt you for the username and password for the gitlab.
-Provide them.
+Provide the same username and password that is used to login to the github UI.

 Ouput:
 ======